 - Big-eyed bugs

-You should not try to use a normal pesticide for spider mite treatment as they are resistant to pesticides.
+You should not try to use a common pesticide for spider mite treatment as they are resistant to pesticides.
 Using a pesticide will only kill off the beneficial bugs that eat spider mites, which will only make the spider mite infestation worse.

-Spider mites on houseplants and garden plants is annoying and unsightly, but you do not have to let spider mite damage kill your plants.
+Spider mites on houseplants and garden plants are annoying and unsightly, but you do not have to let spider mite damage kill your plants.
 Knowing what spider mite treatment works means that you can kill spider mites quickly and easily.